Attachment theory can improve your life!

-Your parent(s) were both someone you depended on for safety and someone you were scared of at the same time.
+Your parent(s) were both someone you depended on for safety and someone you were scared of simultaneously.
 Most commonly, if your style is disorganized, the chances are that you experienced some abuse and trauma in childhood.
 Your primary caregivers more than likely experienced trauma in their lives and did not resolve it, which led to very disorienting behaviors with you.
 Studies show that 80% of abused children experience disorganized attachment styles to their parents.

 If we could look inside a person with an insecure/disorganized attachment style

-They have a fragile sense of self, and deep down, they do not believe that they are worthy of love and approval.
-They may be very meticulous about external appearances as they are fearful of anyone looking in.
-They do not believe they can make authentic connections.
+They have a fragile sense of self, and deep down, they do not believe they are worthy of love and approval.
+They may be meticulous about external appearances as they fear anyone looking in.
+They do not think they can make authentic connections.
 They may bounce between clingy and distancing deactivating strategies because they learned that depending on someone is one of the most dangerous things they could experience.
 They do not feel optimistic about trusting anyone (including themselves), and they do not anticipate anyone meeting their needs.